pulseio/parquet-cascalog/README.md

 # parquet-cascalog

 Taps for dumping cascalog queries into parquet form.
+Can only be used as a sink at the moment.

 ## Usage